Tooniverse

-Tooniverse (Korean: 투니버스; RR: Tunibeoseu; portmanteau short for Cartoon Universe) is a cartoon and anime channel broadcast by CJ ENM E&M Division (formerly On-Media), in South Korea.
+Tooniverse (Korean: 투니버스; RR: Tunibeoseu; portmanteau short for Cartoon Universe) is a South Korean cartoon and anime channel owned by CJ ENM Entertainment Division.

-Tooniverse commenced airing in December 1995 and is currently one of the leading animation channels in South Korea.
-It offers a wide variety of animations for different age groups from children to adults.
+Since its inception in December 1995, Tooniverse is currently one of the leading animation channels in South Korea.
+Tooniverse broadcasts an extensive collection of programs that encompasses cartoon shows, movies, and popular content targeted across all age groups, including children, teenagers, and adults.

 History

-Tooniverse officially launched on December 1, 1995, and was recognized as a channel more unfamiliar than terrestrial broadcasting in the early days, but many of the imported animations were Japanese-coloured, requiring attention from parents.
+Tooniverse officially launched on December 1, 1995, with the launch of cable TV in Korea, and was recognized as a channel more unfamiliar than terrestrial broadcasting in the early days.
+Up until its launch, cartoons were normally restricted to the 5-7pm timeslots on terrestrial television networks, as well as weekend mornings, per the law.
+This changed when Tooniverse launched and aired cartoons 24 hours a day.
+While the launch of the channel enabled cable subscribers to watch cartoons throughout the day, this raised concerns from viewers, as well as the nature of its programming, which was mostly imported, much like initial cable channels in Korea, which were considered to be plagued by repeats.

+Most of the imported animations were Japanese, requiring attention from parents.
 As of 2009, the channel is operated under CJ ENM, which has steadily preoccupied the 5th place in the cable TV viewing market share as the viewership rate has gradually increased since 2000.
-A month ago, the English education video Dooly's Backpacking was released.
+A month before, the English education video Dooly's Backpacking was released.

+On August 26, 1999, it received over US$10 million in foreign capital supplied by the Turner Broadcasting System, receiving programming and know-how.
+On November 1, 1999, Tooniverse expanded from the initial 17 hours to a full-day 24-hour schedule.
+Two two-hour Cartoon Network blocks featuring Cartoon Network originals and Warner Bros. series were added, as well as StarCraft tournaments and related programming.
+In June 2000, the channel started airing adult animation series; the first of which being Stressed Eric.

 On March 1, 2002, it started broadcasting on SkyLife channel 656, a digital satellite broadcasting service that has been officially commercialized, and became the most popular viewership rating in the skylife by overtaking other channels.
 However, in November of that year, On-Media (now CJ ENM) unilaterally refused to renew the contract, and was exclusively broadcast through cable TV from January 1, 2003, to August 31, 2011.